-During my trip to Lake Garda, the largest lake in Italy, I spent one day discovering the top things to do in Malcesine: the picturesque medieval atmosphere of the old town, the pretty panorama of the lake and the mountains from the harbor, the most beautiful view of Lake Garda from Scaliger Castle, and much more.
+During my trip to Lake Garda, the largest lake in Italy, I visited Malcesine and have listed the top things to do in Malcesine: the picturesque medieval atmosphere of the old town, the pretty panorama of the lake and the mountains from the harbor, the most beautiful view of Lake Garda from Scaliger Castle, and much more.

 MALCESINE TRAVEL TIPS

 Get ready for your trip to Malcesine with this useful information.

 - The town of Malcesine (pronounced mal-che-see-nay, with the accent on “che”) is located in the northern part of Lake Garda, on the eastern shore, south of Riva del Garda and opposite Limone sul Garda.

 - It forms part of the province of Verona, in the region of Veneto: Verona is approximately 40 km to the South-East, and Venice is approximately 120 km to the South-East.
 The city of Trento is also quite close, approximately 65 km to the North.

 - This small comune of approximately 3500 inhabitants is nestled between Lake Garda and the slopes of Mount Baldo: the iconic Scaliger Castle overlooks the lake from the top of a hill.

 PLANE: The closest airport to Malcesine is in Verona; however, take a look also at Milano Bergamo Airport, Venice Airport, and Treviso Airport, which are bases for low-cost airlines in Europe such as Ryanair and Wizzair.
 Slightly farther away are Milano Malpensa Airport and Bologna Airport.
 From there, you can rent a car or take public transportation.